Leaking/Hunter/README.md

 ## Developer API

-If you want to use hunter to develop a gradle plugin to modify bytecode, please read[Wiki](https://github.com/Leaking/Hunter/wiki/Developer-API)
+If you want to use hunter to develop a gradle plugin to modify com.waimai.baidu.singleclickplugin.bytecode, please read[Wiki](https://github.com/Leaking/Hunter/wiki/Developer-API)

 ## License